Fire Extinguisher Services

 - Flammable metal fires

-Using a foam fire extinguisher on these types of fires can actually help escalate a fire, instead of extinguishing it.
+Using a foam fire extinguisher on these types of fires can actually exacerbate a fire, instead of extinguishing it.

 Powder Fire Extinguisher